kosielemmer/filamento/README.md

 1. Ensure you have Python 3.7+ installed on your system.

-2. Clone the repository:
+2. If you haven't already, clone the repository:
    ```
    git clone <repository-url>
    cd <repository-directory>
    ```

-3. Create a virtual environment:
+3. Create a virtual environment in the repository directory:
    ```
    python -m venv venv
    ```